p0017/Molecular-Test-Time-Adaptation/README.md

 ## Overview

-Molecular solubility prediction is crucial for various chemical and pharmaceutical applications, but models often struggle with out-of-distribution data.
+Molecular solubility prediction is a critical task in drug discovery, but models often struggle with out-of-distribution data.
 This project addresses this challenge by implementing test-time adaptation techniques for graph neural networks and applying them to molecular solubility prediction.

 This project was carried out as part of the seminar **165.164 Selected Topics in Theoretical Chemistry** at TU Wien, under the supervision of [Prof. Esther Heid](https://hesther.github.io/).

 ### Key Features
-- 📊 Load and preprocess molecular data from CSV files
+- 📊 Load and preprocess molecular graphs from CSV files
-- 🧠 Y-shaped GNN architecture with shared encoder and dual task-specific heads
+- 🧠 Y-shaped GNN architecture with shared encoder and two task-specific heads
 - 🎯 Combined supervised and self-supervised training
-- 🔄 Test-time adaptation for improved generalization to unseen data
+- 🔄 Test-time adaptation for improved generalization on unseen data
 - 📈 Comprehensive performance analysis and visualization

 ### Related work